Steps to Raising Hungarian Partridges—It’s Worth the Challenge!

 Days 1 to 18

-• We place new chicks on 28 tables (250-300 chicks per table) in our table room in the center of the barn.
+- We placed new chicks on 28 tables (250-300 chicks per table) in our table room in the center of the barn.
 These tables are covered with wire mesh and plastic siding.
-We have an electric brooder over each table.
-We also place paper towel over the wire mesh because their tiny feet can fall through if we don’t take this extra precaution.
+We had an electric brooder over each table.
+We also placed paper towel over the wire mesh because their tiny feet can fall through if we don’t take this extra precaution.

-• On day 3 we place 4-5 small feeders per table and 3-4 mason jar waterers.
-Each table’s feeders are either orange or red.
-The feed is ground very fine, almost like powder.
-Feed is kept very fine for the first 12 days of life because it is critical to the viability of the chicks.
+- On day 3 we placed 4-5 small feeders per table and 3-4 mason jar waterers.
+Each table’s feeders were either orange or red.
+The feed was ground very fine, almost like powder.
+Feed was kept very fine for the first 12 days of life because it is critical to the viability of the chicks.

-• We begin a transition on day 3 by adding a 1 gallon waterer and removing one mason jar.
+- We began a transition on day 3 by adding a 1 gallon waterer and removing one mason jar.
 The chicks grow rapidly; by day two they have doubled in size.

-• On day 4 we remove a divider that is on the table and add a feed trough.
-We also now add another gallon drinker and remove another mason jar drinker.
+- On day 4 we removed a divider that is on the table and add a feed trough.
+We also now added another gallon drinker and remove another mason jar drinker.

-• Day 7 the chicks move to the A room.
-We move chicks off the tables and onto the floor in the A room.
+- Day 7 the chicks moved to the A room.
+We moved chicks off the tables and onto the floor in the A room.
 At this stage, they are big enough to jump off the tables!

-• Drinkers are switched out every morning and topped off with water in the afternoon and during the night check.
+- Drinkers were switched out every morning and topped off with water in the afternoon and during the night check.

-• We bring 15 feeders from the tables and make sure the red and orange feeders go with the same group of chicks so they are not stressed by the change.
+- We brought 15 feeders from the tables and make sure the red and orange feeders go with the same group of chicks so they are not stressed by the change.

-• On day 10 and 11, we remove 1-gallon waterer per section and about 5 small feeders per section, as they empty.
+- On day 10 and 11, we removed 1-gallon waterer per section and about 5 small feeders per section, as they empty.

-• By day 12, we remove another gallon waterer per section, remove 5 small feeders per section, and add 1 medium feeder per section.
+- By day 12, we removed another gallon waterer per section, remove 5 small feeders per section, and add 1 medium feeder per section.

-• Feed is made slightly courser from days 12 to 18.
+- Feed was made slightly courser from days 12 to 18.

-• We remove one gallon waterer and add 1 medium feeder on day 13.
+- We removed one gallon waterer and add 1 medium feeder on day 13.

-• We remove the last gallon waterer, lower one plasson bell waterer per section that does not have the minis attached, and add 1 medium feeder on day 14.
+- We removed the last gallon waterer, lower one plasson bell waterer per section that does not have the minis attached, and add 1 medium feeder on day 14.

-• On days 15 and 16, we begin removing 1 section of 4 minis per day, lower another plasson bell waterer, and add 1 medium feeder.
+- On days 15 and 16, we began removing 1 section of 4 minis per day, lower another plasson bell waterer, and add 1 medium feeder.

-At 4 weeks of age the Huns are moved to the B room.
-We bring 10-12 medium feeders and stagger them near the large feeders.
-We don’t change anything after the move for 3 days, and then we start to remove 3-5 medium feeders.
-We move the Huns outside at about 6 weeks.
+At 4 weeks of age the Huns were moved to the B room.
+We brought 10-12 medium feeders and stagger them near the large feeders.
+Don’t change anything after the move for 3 days, and then we start to remove 3-5 medium feeders.
+We moved the Huns outside at about 6 weeks.
 Huns are mature at 20 weeks.

 The challenges to raising the Hungarian partridges are related to feeding, watering, and transitioning.
-Even though everything else might appear to be perfect, we can still lose partridges if the feed is not ground perfectly.
-These tiny birds can also drown in the small lip of a waterer, so we must be very careful about the system we use.
-Transitioning the birds from room to room is our biggest challenge because it causes a high level of stress.
+Even though everything else might appear to be perfect.
+These tiny birds can also drown in the small lip of a waterer, so be very careful about the system used.
+Transitioning the birds from room to room the our biggest challenge because it causes a high level of stress.
 It is extremely important to have a strong eye on any gaps or cracks in the room where the birds are moving.
 If they become stressed, the birds will squeeze into the gaps.
 Temperature control is also important because the chicks will pile up if it is too cold and smother each other.

 Related Posts